• Menu

 Sociopaths, both men and women, are hard-wired for sex.
 They have high levels of testosterone, and a strong appetite for stimulation.
 These two facts are probably responsible for the “animal magnetism” that we sense with them.

 But that’s only the beginning.
-Sociopaths are often extraordinarily energetic and proficient lovers—at least technically.
+Sociopaths are often extraordinarily energetic and proficient lovers — at least technically.
 Because of their tremendous sexual appetite, they start young and have a lot of partners, so they quickly become experienced.
 And, because they have no shame, they feel no inhibitions.
 In fact, they frequently want to push their partners’ boundaries.

 Is this passion?
 No—it’s boredom.
 Sociopaths quickly tire of the same old thing, and want new sexual adventures.
-Getting the target to go along with their desires offers two types of rewards: They enjoy new modes of stimulation.
-And, they manipulate the partners.
-This is especially fun if the partner initially resists the demands.
+Getting you to go along with their desires offers two types of rewards: They enjoy new modes of stimulation.
+And, they manipulate you.
+This is especially fun if you initially resist the demands.

 The sex connection

-From Nature’s point of view, of course, the purpose of sex is propagation—the continuation of the human species.
+From Nature’s point of view, of course, the purpose of sex is propagation — the continuation of the human species.
 Nature wants children to survive, and the best chance of that happening is when parents stay together to care for them.

 Therefore, sexual intimacy causes changes in the brain that contribute to bonding between the partners.
 One agent for doing this is oxytocin, a neurotransmitter sometimes called the “love hormone.”

-Oxytocin is released during sexual orgasm, and, in women, in childbirth and nursing.
+Oxytocin is released during sexual orgasm, and, in women, during childbirth and nursing.
 According to Wikipedia, here’s what the hormone does:

 Oxytocin evokes feelings of contentment, reductions in anxiety, and feelings of calmness and security around the mate.
 In order to reach full orgasm, it is necessary that brain regions associated with behavioral control, fear and anxiety are deactivated; which allows individuals to let go of fear and anxiety during sexual arousal.
 Many studies have already shown a correlation of oxytocin with human bonding, increases in trust, and decreases in fear.